The School of Arts (SofA) is committed to several innovative educational objectives:

-- Interdisciplinary approach - The VPA includes tracks in music, theatre, visual arts, arts and technology, and arts and education.
-Collaboration across disciplines is encouraged among our students and faculty to provide a more expansive arts education.
+- Collaboration across disciplines – Interdisciplinary collaboration is enacted and encouraged among our students and faculty to provide a more expansive arts education.

-- Commitment to the latest technology - The VPA Department offers cutting edge courses in digital art and music, web design, video, and interactive multimedia.
+- Commitment to the latest technology - The School of Arts offers cutting edge courses in digital art, music, theatre technology, web design, video, and interactive multimedia.

-- Global Arts - The VPA Department celebrates the arts of the world with the Indonesian Gamelan, theater in Spanish, and many survey courses in global arts.
+- Global Arts - The School of Arts celebrates the arts of the world with the Indonesian Gamelan, theatre in Spanish, and many survey courses in global arts.

-The Goals of the Visual and Performing Arts Department are:
+The Goals of the School of Arts are:

-- To assist students to become fluent in the theory and practice of new digital technologies.
+- To assist students to become fluent in the theory and practice of innovative and digital technologies within their chosen discipline.

-- To help students discover their own cultural histories and ethnic identities.
+- To support students in exploring their own and others’ cultural histories and identities.

-Career opportunities for a graduate of the Visual and Performing Arts Department area as diverse as the interests of VPA majors.
+Career opportunities for a graduate of the School of Arts are as diverse as the interests of VPA majors.
 Graduates pursue careers as actors, artists, composers, dancers, directors, filmmakers, and musicians.
-The Department provides an excellent preparation for careers in performance, multimedia design, video and/or music production, web design and support, art history, arts management and publishing.
+The SofA provides an excellent preparation for careers in performance, multimedia design, video and/or music production, web design and support, art history, arts management and publishing.
 Many students go on to graduate school in the arts, or to complete a credential program in education and assume teaching positions in primary and secondary schools.

 An important component of the VPA degree is the Senior Capstone Project which represents a culmination of work done while in the program.
 Capstone Projects take many forms and are designed with the input of the student's advisor.
 Possible Capstone Projects are: a multimedia CD-ROM, a full length video, an art exhibit, a collection of music compositions, a recital, directing, writing, or taking a lead role in a theatre production.
 Students should begin planning for the capstone in the fall of their senior year; public presentation of their work may be anytime during the semester.